LIHPC-Computational-Geometry/dds-hexmeshing/README.md

                                the underlying executables
 ```

-It opens `surface.obj` and `surface_map.txt` and write `surface_labeling.txt` as well as `tetra_labeling`.
+It opens `surface.obj` and `surface_map.txt` and write `surface_labeling.txt` as well as `tetra_labeling.txt`.
 Then `labeling_stats` of Genomesh is used to compute the number of charts, the number of invalidities, the turning-points, etc.

 ## `graphcut_labeling`